monstermiles/text-editor/README.md

       ## Description:
+      We did this assignment together in class, so my code will look very similar to my classmates.

       This is a simple text editor progressive web app.
 It was made using Webpac, Service Workers, Babel and IndexDB.

       Deployed on heroku: https://miles-text-editor.herokuapp.com/